 Contrast the blind use of force with great concepts that can never be killed, like the gift of cooperative democracy passed down from humanity’s Athenian ancestors.
 Such ideals may fade from sight while baser urges guide a region for a generation or more, but when fear and abuse inevitably reach the limits of tolerability, the higher character of our species rises from its patient slumber to risk and work for something better.
 When we successfully communicate this message of something better, we tap the universal human desire for security.
 So simple.
 So human.
 So true.

 Thanks for reading!
 Remember, #10Weeks is going to post every weekday evening between now and mid-December.
 The best way to stay up on these chapters is to just click to subscribe at the top of the page!

 And one more thing: I have finally begun laying down the tracks for our AUDIOBOOK version of Powerful Peace!
 My company has an exciting promotion for pre-orders, and you can see that if you click here to pre-order the audiobook.

-Want to get your own hard copy, or load up on a gift bundle?
+Want to get your own signed hard copy, or load up on gift bundles in time for Christmas?
 Click here for hard copies!